gauravyadavpro63-sudo/swiggy-frontend-mega-project/README.md

 - Developed cart functionality using Redux for centralized state management, enabling reliable tracking and updating of added food items.

--Created a sign-in UI and designed responsive layouts for desktop and mobile devices.
+- Created a sign-in UI and designed responsive layouts for desktop and mobile devices.

 ## Tech Stack
 - React